Gobisaurus: Phylogeny

 Gobisaurus was placed in the Ankylosauridae in 2001.
 Vickaryous et al., 2004 found that a clade formed by Shamosaurus and Gobisaurus is "nested deep within the ankylosaurid lineage as the first successive outgroup to (the subfamily) Ankylosaurinae".

 Other analyses find a more basal position as the sister species of Shamosaurus.
 Concluding that Zhongyuansaurus was a probable junior synonym of Gobisaurus, Arbour considered it unnecessary to use the term Shamosaurinae for the clade including just Shamosaurus and Gobisaurus.

+Gobisaurus in a cladogram simplified from Zheng et al. (2018):

+In phylogenetic analyses by Xing et al. (2024), Gobisaurus is recovered as a member of Shamosaurinae or as an ankylosaurid less derived than Shamosaurus.
+Below are two simplified cladograms from that study: